Wound Management

 The Scottish Drug Forum have provided e-learning modules that should be completed to help understanding – Bacterial Infections and Drug use and How are your sites.
 Please note, a FREE account will need to be created to access these modules.

-There is also a Turas module – Skin Conditions Overview for NHS Pharmacy First Scotland – that should be completed.
+There is also a TURAS module – Skin Conditions Overview for NHS Pharmacy First Scotland – that should be completed.